Vandals spray paint LifeChoice Pregnancy Center of WH

-While thousands of local residents prepared for church, or to prepare to watch a wholesome water ski show on Sunday, June 26, at least one person was vandalizing a Winter Haven nonprofit building where pregnant women can get advice on adoptions and other pregnancy-related options.
+WINTER HAVEN — While thousands of local residents prepared for church, or to prepare to watch a wholesome water ski show on Sunday, June 26, at least one person was vandalizing a Winter Haven non-profit building where pregnant women can get advice on adoptions and other pregnancy-related options.

 One or more vandals spray painted graffiti on the side of the LifeChoice Pregnancy Center building and on their building sign on Central Avenue, across the street from The Mission.